eunjae-lee/picky_guard/README.md

 From the command line, name should be underscored.
 Otherwise, it will raise an error.

+Once created, you will find the policy file under `app/picky_guard/policies/`.

 If you get to have many policies, you can group them into a folder like this:

 ```
 $ rails generate picky_guard:policy reports/manage_all_reports
 ```

-Once created, you will find the policy file under `app/picky_guard/policies/`.
+Then it will generate `app/picky_guard/policies/reports/manage_all_reports.rb`.

 The generated file is like this: